Szarlej Mine: History of the mine

 The mine was established in 1811 by the company Georg von Giesches Erben.
 From 1811 to 1812, this enterprise obtained mining grants for the mines: Sucha Góra, Schoris, Gabe Gottes, Georgssegen, and Szarlej (according to other sources, the founders were the Donnersmarcks, while Józef Piernikarczyk wrote that Baildon, together with Prince Kraft zu Hohenlohe-Oehringen, obtained the mining grant for the 'Neue Helene' and 'Szarlej' mines).
 The grants for the Szarlej mine were issued on August 5 and September 2, 1811.
 The mine was established, demarcated, and prepared for mining exploitation in 1812 (according to Roman Majorczyk, the mine was established in the 18th century by Georg von Giesche; miners brought from Olkusz were supposed to work there, but Giesche actually founded the Jerzy and Bernard mines; according to another source, the mine was established around 1743).

 The mining field of the Szarlej mine covered 175,318 m^{2} (according to another source, 380,991 m^{2}).
-Extraction was conducted by the open-pit method by creating fluvial terraces.
+Extraction was conducted by the open-pit method by creating terraces.
 The deposit lay at a depth of about 1 to 4 lachters below the surface (about 2 to 8 meters); extraction was carried out in two open pits (Aufdeckarbeit): eastern and western, with the depth of the pits reaching 31 and 33 m before 1849.
 The higher quality ore (so-called stückgalmei and lead minerals) was transported to the surface in wheelbarrows by women and then piled near the road running from Bytom to Piekary Śląskie.
 Contaminated and clay-mixed material was directed to limestone settlers, where it was mixed with water and separated using the sedimentation process.
 Initially, open-pit mining involved deposits located above the groundwater level and was very limited.
 With descent below this level, there was a problem with a very strong inflow of water, so in 1814, a low-pressure steam drainage machine was installed.